FISH 6003 Syllabus

 - Ask in class, or discuss with colleagues

-- Ask on Slack (this way, everyone can benefit from an answer)
+- Ask on Microsoft Teams (this way, everyone can benefit from an answer)

 - Request a meeting with me (normally, to be held during office hours)